PatrykSitko/WWW-RuneScype-Advanced/README.md

 Use JavaScript & Python inside of your front-end Single Page Application!
 Java as an robust backend.

+The Python part is wrapped in React Components.
+So the usage is pretty simple!

 ## how to run this script:

 - Terminal: mvn clean package